dklane/dklane.github.io/courses.md

 ---
 The computer science courses at Bryan Station include:

-* [Computer Literacy](complit): An overview of computer hardware, office applications, and digital literacy.
+* [Computer Literacy](complit): An overview of computer hardware, office applications, and digital literacy

-* [Computational Thinking](compthink): Topics related to web design, game design, and microcontrollers.
+* [Computational Thinking](compthink): Topics related to web design, game design, and microcontrollers

-* [Introduction to Programming](introprog): An introduction to Python
+* [Introduction to Programming](introprog): A graphics-based introduction to Python programming

 * [AP Computer Science A](csa): Object-oriented programming with Java